-This strategy takes a dual-track approach that will guide our work around the implementation of the gender equality and diversity inclusion.
+This strategy takes a dual-track11 approach that will guide our work around the implementation of this Gender Equality and Diversity Inclusion (GEDI)Strategy.
 First, it defines our strategic approach towards gender equality, diversity inclusion and women's empowerment as a priority within Hivos policy, programme development and partnerships.
 Second, the strategy highlights those opportunities for change that are necessary in order to more effectively integrating gender equality and diversity inclusion into all our work and our thematic focus.
 At programme development, level the strategy recommends incorporating performance measures, for example incorporating clear objectives that effectively address gender equality and diversity issues in project implementation: